rodhnin/argus-wp-watcher/CONTRIBUTING.md

 ## 📜 License

-By contributing to Asterion, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Argus, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---